SwarmUS/Propolis/README.md

 A shared code for pheromones sub libraries

 #### Hivemind-host
-A library used for communication between the Hivemind and it's host.
+A library used for communication between the Hivemind and its host.
 Note that as of now, there is some restrictions since the library does not use heap.
 Notably the length of the strings are maximum 32 characters, including the NULL terminating character.
-The array of arguments for a function call have a maximum of 16 arguments.
+The arrays of arguments for a function call have a maximum of 16 arguments.
 The library does a lot of copies as of now, but it will be fixed eventually.

 ## Building